“Any church that reflects on their experience during COVID cannot be the same afterwards” Jason Lane, International Director, Innovista

 “This process has helped us come up with ideas that would normally take ages…weeks” Seamus Kerr, Liffey Valley Vineyard

 Processing the Pandemic

-The impact of this workshop has surprised me, we hoped it would help people process some of the changes we had to make because of Covid19 and that it would help us discern what people needed next as we headed into the Autumn & Winter restrictions, it has triggered so much more.
+The impact of this workshop has surprised me.
+We hoped it would help people process some of the changes we had to make because of Covid-19 and that it would help us discern what people needed next as we headed into the autumn and winter restrictions.
+It has triggered so much more.
 The work we did together that evening, on how to reshape going forward, has become like a strategy blueprint that we keep referring back to.
 The level of connection with one another, the family feel, has strengthened.
 The ownership of the vision and momentum has increased significantly.
 I’m trying to put my finger on exactly what it was…and bottle it!

 An Opportunity to Refocus

 In an environment of crisis and change, refocusing on your vision and working with your team to determine how to move forward creates unity and a sense of focus and purpose.
 It’s both pastoral and envisioning.
 This workshop provides a space for the team to acknowledge and explore together some of the impacts of the pandemic.
 A space where they feel heard and can hear each other’s experience and perspective.
 Discussing it in this kind of environment helps the team move through a process of acknowledging the impact and then working together on the next steps.